tadeugarcia/portfolio/assets/Tadeu_Garcia_Resume.md

 **Senior Product Designer**
 *November 2022 - Present | Rio Grande do Sul, Brazil*

-- Contributing to the student billing system, designing payment screens and managing back-office payments.
+- Contributing to the student financial system, designing transaction and back-office payment systems.
 - Involved in the comprehensive redesign of the health courses marketplace, from product discovery to delivery, including wireframing, usability testing, and planning post-launch enhancements.
 - Conducting experimentation for continuous product evolution with A/B testing, user interviews, usability testing, surveys, quantitative and qualitative data analysis.
 - Conducting user research and documenting processes and results.